khalid-hussain/shaheen/chap1.md

 Moosa replied, "We could not bring Al-Zaighri along but if you can see past the white veil then consider Al-Zeghel right in front of you."

-When Badr Bin Mughira looked towards Moosa's white-turbaned companion, he extended his right hand towards him and unveiled his face using his left hand.
+When Badr bin Mughira looked towards Moosa's white-turbaned companion, he extended his right hand towards him and unveiled his face using his left hand.
 Al-Zeghel appeared to be about fifty years of age.
-Appearing deeply interested, he looked at Badr Bin Mughira and said, "It is youth like yourself who are the last arrow in the quiver of Andalus."
+Appearing deeply interested, he looked at Badr bin Mughira and said, "It is youth like yourself who are the last arrow in the quiver of Andalus."

-Badr Bin Mughira said, "I appreciate your encouragement but unfortunately in Andalus the hands that should be mastering the arrows are playing rubabs."
+Badr bin Mughira said, "I appreciate your encouragement but unfortunately in Andalus the hands that should be mastering the arrows are playing rubabs."

 Al-Zeghel replied, "I will snatch away the rubabs from their hands and if not